ClementNerma/Rave/docs/master.md

 }
 ```

-Putting apart comments and the fact we know use a `result` constant, two things have changed in our function.
+Putting apart comments and the fact we now use a `result` constant, two things have changed in our function.

 First, we gave it a _return type_, written after the double point symbol just before the opening brace.
 It indicates what kind of value our function will return.